canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

     juju relate aws-integrator kubernetes-control-plane
     juju relate aws-integrator kubernetes-worker

-Once all applications settle down and start fetch the config file that will let you use kubectl:
+Once all applications settle down and start fetch the config file that will let you use ``kubectl``:

 ``juju scp kubernetes-control-plane/0:config ~/.kube/config``